intel/neural-compressor/examples/pytorch/eager/image_recognition/imagenet/cpu/qat/README.md

   random_seed: 9527
 ```

-Here we choose built-in optimizer, criterion, matirc and set accuracy target as tolerating 0.01 relative accuracy loss of baseline.
+Here we choose built-in optimizer, criterion, metric and set accuracy target as tolerating 0.01 relative accuracy loss of baseline.
 The default tuning strategy is basic strategy.
 The timeout 0 means unlimited tuning time until accuracy target is met, but the result maybe is not a model of best accuracy and performance.

 ##### Prepare